goedzo/lilygo-t-echo-push-to-talk-lora/README.md

 - **Verify wiring connections**, particularly for SPI and I2S peripherals.
 - **Check the serial monitor for debugging messages** during setup and operation.
 - **Consult the documentation** for the respective libraries and hardware modules.
+- **DFU Mode**: If the board does not appear to respond when trying to upload new firmware, double-click the reset button to enter DFU mode and try uploading again.

 For further assistance, feel free to open an issue in the repository or contact the project maintainers.

+## Additional Notes

+- **NFC Functionality**: The NFC feature is not supported when using the Adafruit_nRF52_Arduino environment.
+To use NFC, you must switch to using the nRF5-SDK.
+Be aware that doing so will overwrite the pre-installed bootloader on your T-Echo.
+- **Flash Memory Variants**: The T-Echo board may come with either the MX25R1635FZUIL0 or ZD25WQ16B flash memory chip.
+Ensure you account for the specific chip variant in your code if flash memory is used.
+- **Using nRF5-SDK**: If you intend to use the nRF5-SDK, remember to check the pin configurations and manage the bootloader accordingly.
+Instructions for burning a new bootloader can be found in the official T-Echo documentation.

+## Related Resources

+- **T-Echo Official Documentation**: Visit the [T-Echo GitHub repository](https://github.com/Xinyuan-LilyGO/LilyGo-T-Echo) for detailed hardware documentation and additional resources.
+- **Adafruit nRF52 Libraries**: The [Adafruit GitHub repository](https://github.com/adafruit/Adafruit_nRF52_Arduino) contains the official libraries and tools for working with the nRF52 series.
+- **Codec2 Documentation**: Learn more about the [Codec2 audio codec](https://www.rowetel.com/?page_id=452) used in this project.

+## Contributing

+Contributions are welcome!
+If you find a bug or want to add a new feature, feel free to open an issue or submit a pull request.
+Please ensure your code adheres to the project's coding standards.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.